muhammadhussain-2009/Building-A-Transformer-From-Scratch/README.md

 - **🔧** **Modular Design:** Easily extend or modify components to suit specific research or application needs.
 - **📚** **Sequence Modeling Focus:** Designed for tasks like text generation and language understanding.
 - **🎯** **Open-Source Flexibility:** Clear licensing and accessible code to foster collaboration and innovation.
+- **📃** **Interpretations Of Architecture**: Provided Clear explanations and visualisations of matrix operations involved in attention mechanisms and softmax function.
+Transformer Architecture has been explained with clarity and images in the above documents.

 ---